What is OTP?

 I use it myself for following reasons:

-- I often connect to my servers over SSH from insecure stations (think: university, widely-accessible Windows XP boxes).
+- I often connect to my servers over SSH from insecure stations (think: university, widely-accessible Windows XP boxes, maybe your mobile).
 There are tons of malware there and each time I entered my password I was later wondering if somebody isn't right now logged into machine where I keep all my data.

 - OTPasswd is simple to use.
 You don't need any external hardware which you'd have to connect to boxes to log.
-You just need a printed passcard or - with configured out-of-band channel - just a mobile phone or pager.
+You just need a printed passcard or - with configured out-of-band channel - just a mobile phone (sms or email).

 You might have other reasons too.
 Screensaver sending you one-time codes to your mobile might be an overkill thought.